kingjosephm/GAN/README.md

 - `./create_training_imgs/separate_FLIR_data.py`, separates concatenated matched images into child thermal and visible directories

 # Running the code
-We execute the code in Docker (see explanation below), though focus in this section on how to call the code generally from command line.
+We execute the code in Docker (see below), though focus in this section on how to call the code generally from command line.
 Note: this code was developed on a Mac and tested in a Linux (Docker) environment; its functionality in a PC environment is not guaranteed.

 ### Pix2Pix